ipfs/specs/src/architecture/unixfs.md

 The two fields are:

 1. `Seconds` ( always present, signed 64bit integer ): represents the amount of seconds after **or before** the epoch.
-2. `FractionalNanoseconds` ( optional, 32bit unsigned integer ): when specified represents the fractional part of the mtime as the amount of nanoseconds.
+2. `FractionalNanoseconds` ( optional, 32bit unsigned integer ): when specified, represents the fractional part of the `mtime` as the amount of nanoseconds.
 The valid range for this value are the integers `[1, 999999999]`.

 Implementations encoding or decoding wire-representations MUST observe the following:

 - An `mtime` structure with `FractionalNanoseconds` outside of the on-wire range `[1, 999999999]` is **not** valid.
 This includes a fractional value of `0`.
-  Implementations encountering such values should consider the entire enclosing metadata block malformed and abort processing the corresponding DAG.
+  Implementations encountering such values should consider the entire enclosing metadata block malformed and abort the processing of the corresponding DAG.
-- The `mtime` structure is optional - its absence implies `unspecified`, rather than `0`
+- The `mtime` structure is optional.
+Its absence implies `unspecified` rather than `0`.
-- For ergonomic reasons a surface API of an encoder MUST allow fractional 0 as input, while at the same time MUST ensure it is stripped from the final structure before encoding, satisfying the above constraints.
+- For ergonomic reasons, a surface API of an encoder MUST allow fractional `0` as input, while at the same time MUST ensure it is stripped from the final structure before encoding, satisfying the above constraints.

-Implementations interpreting the mtime metadata in order to apply it within a non-IPFS target MUST observe the following:
+Implementations interpreting the `mtime` metadata in order to apply it within a non-IPFS target MUST observe the following:

 - If the target supports a distinction between `unspecified` and `0`/`1970-01-01T00:00:00Z`, the distinction must be preserved within the target.
-E.g. if no `mtime` structure is available, a web gateway must **not** render a `Last-Modified:` header.
+For example, if no `mtime` structure is available, a web gateway must **not** render a `Last-Modified:` header.
-- If the target requires an mtime ( e.g. a FUSE interface ) and no `mtime` is supplied OR the supplied `mtime` falls outside of the targets accepted range:
+- If the target requires an `mtime` ( e.g. a FUSE interface ) and no `mtime` is supplied OR the supplied `mtime` falls outside of the targets accepted range:
   - When no `mtime` is specified or the resulting `UnixTime` is negative: implementations must assume `0`/`1970-01-01T00:00:00Z` (note that such values are not merely academic: e.g. the OpenVMS epoch is `1858-11-17T00:00:00Z`)
-  - When the resulting `UnixTime` is larger than the targets range ( e.g. 32bit vs 64bit mismatch) implementations must assume the highest possible value in the targets range (in most cases that would be `2038-01-19T03:14:07Z`)
+  - When the resulting `UnixTime` is larger than the targets range ( e.g. 32bit vs 64bit mismatch), implementations must assume the highest possible value in the targets range.
+In most cases, this would be `2038-01-19T03:14:07Z`.

 ## Paths

-Paths first start with `<CID>/` or `/ipfs/<CID>/` where `<CID>` is a [multibase] encoded [CID].
-The CID encoding MUST NOT use a multibase alphabet that have `/` (`0x2f`) unicode codepoints however CIDs may use a multibase encoding with a `/` in the alphabet if the encoded CID does not contain `/` once encoded.
+Paths begin with a `<CID>/` or `/ipfs/<CID>/`, where `<CID>` is a [multibase] encoded [CID].
+The CID encoding MUST NOT use a multibase alphabet that contains `/` (`0x2f`) unicode codepoints.
+However, CIDs may use a multibase encoding with a `/` in the alphabet if the encoded CID does not contain `/` once encoded.

-Everything following the CID is a collection of path component (some bytes) separated by `/` (`0x2F`).
+Everything following the CID is a collection of path components (some bytes) separated by `/` (`0x2F`).
 UnixFS paths read from left to right, and are inspired by POSIX paths.

-- Components MUST NOT contain `/` unicode codepoints because else it would break the path into two components.
+- Components MUST NOT contain `/` unicode codepoints because it would break the path into two components.
 - Components SHOULD be UTF8 unicode.
-- Components are case sensitive.
+- Components are case-sensitive.

 ### Escaping

-The `\` may be supposed to trigger an escape sequence.
+The `\` may be used to trigger an escape sequence.
 However, it is currently broken and inconsistent across implementations.
-Until we agree on a specification for this, you SHOULD NOT use any escape sequences and non-ASCII characters.
+Until we agree on a specification for this, you SHOULD NOT use any escape sequences and/or non-ASCII characters.

 ### Relative Path Components

 Relative path components MUST be resolved before trying to work on the path:

-- `.` points to the current node, those path components MUST be removed.
+- `.` points to the current node and  MUST be removed.
-- `..` points to the parent node, they MUST be removed left to right.
+- `..` points to the parent node and MUST be removed left to right.
 When removing a `..`, the path component on the left MUST also be removed.
-If there is no path component on the left, you MUST error since it is an attempt of out-of-bounds path resolution.
+If there is no path component on the left, you MUST error to avoid out-of-bounds path resolution.

 ### Restricted Names

 The following names SHOULD NOT be used:

-- The `.` string: represents the self node in POSIX pathing.
+- The `.` string, as it represents the self node in POSIX pathing.
-- The `..` string: represents the parent node in POSIX pathing.
+- The `..` string, as it represents the parent node in POSIX pathing.
 - The empty string. <!--TODO: check that this is true-->
-- Any string containing a `NUL` (`0x00`) byte: this is often used to signify string terminations in some systems (such as most C compatible systems), and many unix file systems do not accept this character in path components.
+- Any string containing a `NULL` (`0x00`) byte, as this is often used to signify string terminations in some systems, such as C-compatible systems.
+Many unix file systems do not accept this character in path components.

 ## Design Decision Rationale